fsan19/BirdGame/README.md

  soundbible.com
  Make your own via piskelapp.com (this is also a great tool to edit sprites)

- Final Comments: Coming from a background in C/C++ and some experience in OOP , some things that did irk me intitally about the Java was the garbage collector (I felt robbbed of the control I had over my system in C++) but eventually it grows on you.
-Not if you are coming from a C++ background some things like Multiple Inheritance dont work.
+ Final Comments: Coming from a background in C/C++ and some experience in OOP , some things that did irk me intitally about Java was the garbage collector (I felt robbbed of the control I had over my system in C++) but eventually it grows on you.
+If you are coming from a C++ background some things like Multiple Inheritance dont work.

  Hope this helps anyone who wants to make their own game/swing project.